coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 Select "PyCharm"->"Preferences".
 Search for PEP8.
 Select "PEP8 coding style violation" and change it from "Weak Warning" to "Warning" (Yellow color).
 Do the same for "PEP8 naming convention".

-Select a warning-> select the light buble -> Rename element -> Rename all occurences Select expression with parenthesis -> Remove redunant parenthesis
+Select a warning-> select the light bulb -> Rename element -> Rename all occurrences Select expression with parenthesis -> Remove redundant parenthesis

 ### PyCharm integrates many Version Control Systems